bigdevwhale/marat555.github.io/_posts/2022-09-12-simple-and-usefull-postgresql-features.md

 {% include figure.html path="blog/simple-and-usefull-postgresql-features/elephant.png" %}
-I recently spent some time refreshing and deepening my knowledge of PostgreSQL to improve my skills and experience in using it (writing and optimizing queries, creating new objects, etc.) as I use PostgreSql a lot in my working time.
+I use PostgreSql a lot in my working time.
+So recently, I spent some time refreshing and deepening my knowledge of PostgreSQL to improve my skills and experience in using it (writing and optimizing queries, creating new objects, etc.).
 And I found many awesome features and syntax sugar constructions that can tremendously ease your daily routine and eliminate problems that may appear while resolving sophisticated tasks.
 In this article, I will try to review 6 PostgreSql traits that seem to me the most important and easy-usable in a clear and brief way.

 ## Features